jimdigriz/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Where user passwords are generally intended to be remembered and entered by people on a regular basis,  PSKs are intended to be entered once, and then automatically saved in a system configuration.
 As such, due to the limited entropy of passwords, they are not acceptable for use with TLS-PSK, and would only be acceptable for use with a password-authenticated key exchange (PAKE) TLS method {{?RFC8492}}.
 Implementations MUST therefore support entry and storage of PSKs as undistinguished octets.

 We also incorporate by reference the requirements of {{RFC7360, Section 10.2}} when using PSKs.

+It may be tempting for servers to implement a "trust on first use" (TOFU) policy with respect to clients.
+Such behavior is NOT RECOMMENDED.
+When servers receive a connection from an unknown client, they SHOULD log the PSK identity, source IP address, and any other information which may be relevant.
+An administrator can then later look at the logs and determine the appropriate action to take.

 ### Usability Guidance